FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 Councillor Collins commended the team in Finance along with all Directors and their staff in

 presenting a balanced budget here today.
-Councillor Collins also mentioned the management--- 26
+Councillor Collins also mentioned the management
+---
+26

 and staff members of the Municipal District offices along with the outdoor staff who do